jasone/sqlive/docs/docs.md

 In general, SQLive will never spawn threads or fork processes behind your back, to make the performance more predictable.
 However, you should feel free to add multiple processes to speedup the ingestion of data, including when targetting the same stream (Because SQLive supports multiple writers/readers).
-In this case, we could for example get 10 processes writing on the stream customer\_log at the same time:
+In this case, we could for example get 10 processes writing on the stream customer\_connect\_log at the same time:

 ```$ for j in {1..10}; do (for i in {1..10000}; do echo "$i, $i"; done | sqlive --data /tmp/test.db --load-csv customer_connect_log)& done; wait
 ```